Digoxin is usually taken once a day in the morning.

 - Try to take your doses at the same time of day each day as this will help you to remember to take them.

 - Foods containing a lot of fibre, such as wholemeal bread, cereals, fruit and vegetables, can affect how much digoxin your body absorbs.
 Take your dose at least 30 minutes before eating these types of foods.

 - If you forget to take a dose, take it as soon as you remember.
 If you do not remember until the following day, skip the missed dose.
 Do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment

-- If you start vomiting, develop diarrhoea, get blurred or yellow vision, or become very dizzy, you must contact your doctor straightaway.
+- If you start being sick (vomiting), develop diarrhoea, get blurred or yellow vision, or become very dizzy, you must contact your doctor straightaway.
 These are signs that the dose of digoxin may be too high for you.

 - Treatment with digoxin is usually long-term unless you experience an adverse effect.
 Continue to take it unless you are advised otherwise.

-- If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.
-This is because some medicines and herbal remedies may interfere with digoxin.
+- Before you buy any medicines check with a pharmacist that they are suitable to take with digoxin.
+This is because some medicines and herbal remedies can interfere with digoxin levels.